Custom Templates

 MetaSchema for Validation

-Categories and Resource Categories support a MetaSchema field -- a JSON Schema that validates metadata.
-Note Types do not support MetaSchema.
+Categories, Resource Categories, and Note Types support a MetaSchema field -- a JSON Schema that validates metadata.
 This is separate from templates but works well together:

 - Define a MetaSchema to ensure required fields exist